Protocentral/protocentral-healthypi-v3/docs/index.md

 [Download the latest release here](https://github.com/Protocentral/protocentral-healthypi-v3/releases/tag/v1.0)

 Simply download the appropriate file for your operating system, unzip the contents and run the executable program contained in it.
+On desktop operating systems, you will have to choose the correct port name assigned to the HealthyPi by USB.
+Simply select the port from the dropdown on the top and port should be opened.

+*Note: On MacOS, if you see an error saying "app is damaged", please follow the steps given in https://support.apple.com/en-us/HT202491 .This is a known issue with Processing on MacOS.*

 # Connecting the sensors